It was the Spartan Statesman

 Most ancient commentators praise

-Sparta’s culture of “more is less.”
+Sparta’s culture of “less is more.”

 Xenophon claims that the short rations of the agoge helped boys to grow